PROGRAMS and SERVICES

-The pass rate for the Infectious Diseases Board Exam over the past 12 years has been 100 percent.
 Among our former infectious disease fellows graduating since 1979, approximately 60 percent are currently employed in academia (engaged in translational or clinical research), about 20 percent are in the pharmaceutical industry or government administration, and about 20 percent in private practice.

 There are up to four positions available per year.
 Candidates are required to apply through ERAS and are selected through the National Residency Matching Program.
 The length of the fellowship program is three years; however, many fellows continue their research activities for one or more additional years.
 Fellows in the ABIM Research Pathway require four years of fellowship, and this can usually be accommodated in our program.